Skip to content

 ADR/ Architecture Decision Records. one numbered file per significant architectural choice

-Top-level files (README.md, CONTRIBUTING.md, GLOSSARY.md, TESTING.md) are foundational/meta and apply across all sections.
+Top-level files (README.md, CONTRIBUTING.md, GLOSSARY.md) are foundational/meta and apply across all sections.

 If a doc doesn't fit any existing section, propose a new top-level section in your PR rather than burying it.